Wild Foxglove

 Maintenance

-Our native penstemon is not related to European foxglove.
 Spreads by rhizomes.
 Cut flower stalks when brown or wait for seeds to fall.
 May go dormant in the summer.
-Propagation: seed, root division.
+NOTE: this native penstemon is not related to European Foxglove.
+Native habitat: sandy or rocky, open hillsides; limestone outcrops, plains, prairie,

 Blooms April-June.
 One to three stout stems rise from a woody rhizome.
 The thick leaves are paired and get smaller as they go up the stem.
 The lower leaves may wither while the plant is blooming.
 Produces large showy tubular white, to light purple flowers that line the stem.
 The fruit is a capsule.
 Larval host: Dotted Checkerspot Butterfly.